Five common compliance mistakes SMBs make graphic representing audit prep and vendor risk pitfalls

 If your S3 bucket is publicly accessible because you didn’t configure the right policy, that’s on you, not AWS.
 If your database isn’t encrypted, that’s on you.
 If you haven’t set up logging or disabled root account access, auditors will cite those as your failures, not AWS’s.

-Mistake 2: Treating Compliance as an Annual Event
+Compliance Mistakes SMBs Make #2: Treating Compliance as an Annual Event

 The audit cycle creates an illusion: compliance is something you do once a year.
 In reality, compliance is continuous.
 After your audit passes, what happens to those controls?
 Often, they drift.